Shubham-Kumar-2000/protocol-registry/README.md

 console.log('Registering...');
 // Registers the Protocol
 ProtocolRegistry.register({
-    protocol: 'testproto', // set your app for testproto://**
+    protocol: 'testproto', // sets protocol for your command , testproto://**
     command: `node ${path.join(__dirname, './tester.js')} $_URL_`, // this will be executed with a extra argument %url from which it was initiated
     override: true, // Use this with caution as it will destroy all previous Registrations on this protocol
     terminal: true, // Use this to run your command inside a terminal